Global warming needs to be urgently brought under control: Union Environment Minister | Science-Environment

 ''Global warming has to be urgently brought under control,'' he said, after inaugurating an exhibition on the occasion of International Day for Biological Diversity.

-He noted that the country was on track to achieve its biodiversity targets at the national level and was also contributing significantly towards achieving the biodiversity targets at the global level.
+He noted that the country was on track to achieve its biodiversity targets at the national level and was also contributing significantly towards achieving the goals at the global level.

 India has established a unique three-tier model of biodiversity resource governance at national, state, and local body levels ensuring the entire country gets the representation in the governance system, he said.

-The minister said the convergence of people, culture, and rich tradition of Tamil Nadu has preserved its unique biodiversity in the region.
+The minister added that the convergence of people, culture, and rich tradition of Tamil Nadu has preserved its unique biodiversity in the region.

-He appealed to the people to take a pledge to work towards conserving biodiversity and sensitizing the youth on the issues of conservation.

 Yadav said the National Biodiversity Authority and Tamil Nadu Biodiversity Board were working with the Irula Snake Catchers Industrial Cooperative Society to provide access to snake venom to iSERA Biological Private Ltd which has signed an ''Access and Benefit Sharing (ABS)'' agreement.